 The primary dependent measure for the VMT (as established in previous studies) is Completion Time, defined as the number of seconds required to reach the maze's exit in each trial.
-Other dependent measures extracted from each trial include: Distance Traveled, defined as the number of grid boundaries traversed; Backtracking, defined as the proportion of retraced grids (1 - number of unique grid positions/Distance Traveled); and Moving Speed (Distance Traveled/Completion Time).
-Our main effect of interest, improvement, is calculated both (1) as the difference in the raw performance at retest versus pretest (mean performance on three retest trials - performance in last pretest trial), and (2) as the percentage of improvement relative to baseline performance (raw performance change/performance in last pretest trial) for all dependant measures.
+Other dependent measures extracted from each trial include: Distance Traveled, defined as the number of grid boundaries traversed; and Backtracking, defined as the proportion of retraced grids (1 - number of unique grid positions/Distance Traveled).
+Our main effect of interest, improvement, is calculated both as the difference in the raw performance at retest versus pretest (mean performance on three retest trials - performance in last pretest trial) for all dependent measures.

 In a secondary exploratory analysis, we will evaluate the impact of cybersickness symptoms and sense of presence in performance in both VMT versions.
-Furthermore, we will assess the effect of gender and spatial learning skill on our participants' performance on the VMT, as both measures have shown to have an impact in maze and spatial learning (Coutrot et al., 2018; Mueller et al., 2008; Piber et al., 2018; Woolley et al., 2010).
+Furthermore, we will assess the effect of gender and perspective taking on our participants' performance on the VMT, as both measures have shown to have an impact in maze and spatial learning (Coutrot et al., 2018; Mueller et al., 2008; Piber et al., 2018; Woolley et al., 2010).